storj/design-docs/20240129-satellite-managed-encryption.md

 Projects that are created before this feature is deployed and projects created after but opt out should have `null` in this column.

 Functionality should then be added to allow creating a project with a satellite managed encryption passphrase:
+* the console service receives a request to create a project
-* the KMS service generates a cryptographically random passphrase and encrypts it using the master key
+* the console service requests a master-key-encrypted encrypted, cryptographically random passphrase from the KMS service
-* the passphrase store is updated with the encrypted passphrase for this project
+* the console service creates the project with the encrypted passphrase
 * endpoints on the satellite API are added or updated so that an authenticated user can request the encryption passphrase for a project during access creation
-  * endpoints handlers should use the KMS service to retrieve the encrypted passphrase from the store and decrypt it using the master key
+  * endpoints handlers should use the KMS service to decrypt the project's encrypted

 #### Satellite UI Updates